 Another of Schwab's Investing Principles is to build in protections against significant losses.
 With trading, we often preach the importance of having a sell discipline—or setting specific exit points for selling a stock, which can help guard against losses.
 Emotions such as fear and greed can rule our longer-term investing decisions, if we let them.
 Fear can force us to make ill-timed decisions that derail our financial plans.
 Greed often pushes us in the opposite direction, causing us to take too much risk or load up on concentrated stock positions hoping for a home run.
 For example, without a sell discipline, you may be holding on to losing stocks–which may not only may cost you in the short term, but you may not reach your financial goals over the long term.

 Clients can login to www.schwab.com, and go to Accounts > Positions, and review both unrealized and realized gains/losses:

 3. Do you have a diversified portfolio?

-Building a diversified portfolio and rebalancing your portfolio on a regular basis–two other Schwab Investing Principles–are proven methods that help investors reduce volatility and stem portfolio declines.
-Meanwhile, regular rebalancing keeps single investments or asset allocations from having too much influence in your portfolio.
+Building a diversified portfolio and rebalancing your portfolio on a regular basis–two other Schwab Investing Principles–are proven methods that can help investors reduce volatility and stem portfolio declines.
+Meanwhile, regular rebalancing helps keep single investments or asset allocations from having too much influence in your portfolio.
 Each of these tasks takes time, interest and discipline, along with a commitment to getting better at it by developing a routine (i.e., expertise).